Content Warning: Customization

-The players can customize their character's face by using a monitor located in the bedroom in the lobby area.
-This customization feature allows players to change their diving helmet visor color from a preset palette and input emoticons—text-based symbols made up of punctuation marks and letters to represent their character.
+The players can customize their avatar's face by using a monitor located in the bedroom in the lobby area.
+This customization feature allows players to select a diving helmet visor color from a preset palette and input emoticons or other text-based symbols to be displayed on the helmet's visor.

 Release

 Content Warning was developed from February to April 2024 by a team of five developers.
 It is stated on Landfall's website that the game was mostly developed during an internal game jam in Seoul, South Korea.
 The game launched on 1 April 2024, and was available for free for the first 24 hours.

+An update in November 2025 added 48 achievements to the game.
+Other improvements include bug fixes and optimizations.
+On 1 April 2026, the game was released on the Nintendo Switch, Nintendo Switch 2, PlayStation 5, Xbox One, and Xbox Series X/S consoles, as well as Windows via Microsoft Store with Xbox Play Anywhere support.
+All versions of the game allow for cross-platform play.

 Reception

 Content Warning received positive reviews on online game platforms like Steam.
 Within twelve hours of the game's launch, it reached 50 thousand concurrent players on Steam.
 The game reached an all-time high of over 200 thousand concurrent players in less than 24 hours after launch.
 During the launch period, it was stated that the game was claimed by around 6.2 million Steam users.
 By mid-April 2024, Landfall stated the game had sold more than one million copies atop those claimed while it was free.